ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_multiple_authors.md

 ###### Resolve merge conflicts (if needed)

-The merge function attempts to combine the changes from one or more branches into a single branch.
-Often, this will complete without issue.
+The merge function combines the changes from one or more branches into a single branch.

 However, if two or more people have edited the same line of the same file, a merge conflict occurs.
 That means Mercurial does not know whose changes to keep.
 It's up to you to decide how the file should really look.
 This is called *resolving conflicts*.